Skip to content

 Damaged film

-Sprocketless transport safely handles shrunken, brittle, and torn film that projector-based services can’t touch without further damage.
+Sprocketless transport, a warped-film gate, and true wet-gate scanning safely handle shrunken, brittle, scratched, and torn film that projector-based services can’t touch without further damage.

 01Primary film scanner